 DR. ADINA PAYTAN is Research Professor in the Institute of Marine Sciences, UC Santa Cruz.
 She received her PhD in Oceanography from the Scripps Institute in 1995, was a professor of Geological and Environmental Sciences at Stanford for eight years, and moved to Santa Cruz in 2007.
 Her research is focused on marine biogeochemical cycles and dynamics in the present and past, and on their connection to the Earth system as a whole.
 She has received numerous awards and grants in support of her research and graduate students.

-DR. STEVEN MENTOR is Professor of English, Evergreen Valley College, San Jose.
-He holds an M.A from, San Francisco State University and a Ph.D. from the University of Washington.
-He has taught writing, critical thinking, and English and American Literature full time since 1996 been involved in large scale direct action campaigns, done many nonviolence trainings, and helped edit The Cyborg Handbook.
+DR. STEVEN MENTOR is Professor of English at Evergreen Valley College in San Jose.
+He holds an MA from San Francisco State University and a PhD from the University of Washington.
+He has taught writing, critical thinking, and English and American Literature full time since 1996.
+He has been involved in large scale direct action campaigns, done many nonviolence trainings, and helped edit The Cyborg Handbook.

-BEATRIZ SMITH was an intern and research analyst at SSRF from 2019 to 2021, doing the work of Executive Director, webmaster and intern supervisor.
-She holds a Bachelor’s Degree in Environmental Studies from San Francisco State University and an Associate’s Degree with an emphasis in Mathematics, Engineering, and Sciences from De Anza College.
+BEATRIZ SMITH was an intern and research analyst at SSRF from 2019 to 2021, doing the work of Executive Director, webmaster, and intern supervisor.
+She holds a BS in Environmental Studies from San Francisco State University and an AS with an emphasis in Mathematics, Engineering, and Sciences from De Anza College.
 She now works for the Rural Community Assistance Corporation in Sacramento.